-Revenue-sharing agreements are an example of a commonly used vertical contract that may create inefficiency.
+Why do revenue-sharing agreement distort market outcomes?
 Consider a revenue-sharing agreement between an upstream and downstream firm in which the downstream firm keeps a fraction $\mu \in (0, 1)$ of the downstream revenue, with the rest going to the upstream firm.
 For simplicity, assume that the upstream firm transfers intermediate inputs to the downstream firm at marginal cost (i.e., no double marginalization).
 Under the revenue-sharing agreement, the downstream firm will maximize profits by setting $\mu \times MR = MC$, whereas a vertically-integrated supply chain would set MR = MC (where MR and MC are the marginal revenue and marginal cost functions of an integrated supply chain, respectively).
-In particular, the revenue-sharing agreement affects marginal incentives as though marginal costs were scaled up, $MR = MC/\mu > MC$, creating an upward pressure on prices that may lead to a lower quantity demanded and profits.
+In particular, the revenue-sharing agreement affects marginal incentives as though marginal costs were scaled up, $MR = MC/\mu > MC$, creating an upward pressure on prices that may lead to a lower quantity demanded and profits.1

-In an oligopoly setting, revenue-sharing agreements may also relax the intensity of price competition.
+1In an oligopoly setting, revenue-sharing agreements may also relax the intensity of price competition.
 The upward pressure on prices mentioned in the previous paragraph creates an incentive for rivals to increase prices due to strategic complementarities, even when these rivals are not subject to a revenue-sharing agreement.
-These equilibrium effects may less (or even reverse) the negative impact of a revenue-sharing agreement on the profits of a supply chain.1
+These equilibrium effects may lessen (or even reverse) the negative impact of a revenue-sharing agreement on the profits of a supply chain.

-In this paper, we empirically quantify the profit loss and distortions in market outcomes caused by a revenue-sharing agreement relative to vertical integration.
-Our contributions are two-fold.
-First, we exploit variation in vertical structure and institutional knowledge to identify the parameters of a revenue-sharing agreement, which is typically confidential information unavailable to researchers.
-Second, we use the estimates of the revenue-sharing agreement, in conjunction with an equilibrium model of demand and supply, to show that an inefficient vertical contract can significantly impact supply chain outcomes.
+Our contributions are three-fold.
+First, we contribute new evidence to the question of the impact of firm boundaries on market outcomes.
+Second, we exploit variation in vertical structure and institutional knowledge to identify the parameters of a revenue-sharing agreement, which is typically confidential information unavailable to researchers.
+Lastly, we use the estimates of the revenue-sharing agreement, in conjunction with an equilibrium model of demand and supply, to show that an inefficient vertical contract can significantly impact supply chain outcomes.